-Yep that’s right, these chocolate fudge brownies rival the tried-and-true, the classic, the childhood (and adult) favorite boxed brownies.
-Dare I call these the best chocolate brownies??
+Yes that’s right, these chocolate fudge brownies rival the tried-and-true, the classic, the childhood (and adult) favorite box mix brownies.
+Dare I call these the best fudge brownies?
+They’re that perfect balance between not too cakey and not too fudgy with a silky smooth texture similar to boxed brownies…only BETTER!

-Seriously though, it’s a mysterious chocolate powder, oil, and eggs.
+Seriously though, it’s a mysterious chocolate powder, oil, water, and eggs.
 Why is it so good??

 The magic is in the texture.
 It has that paper thin crinkly top and a silky smooth texture.
 It’s not cakey, it’s not fudgy, it’s just in its own league.
 All that oil doesn’t hurt either.